 This is a social ride, not a race.
 The ride leader will be me, Andrew Thompson.
 I also run the Tuesday night social rides for Rocky MTB.
 I have a blue card, First Aid + CPR, and am an MTBA-accredited Skills Instructor.

 Cycle CQ advocates the giving and receiving of absolute courtesy by and to all road users.
 Particularly on busy roads, riders must keep as far left as safely possible.

 We don’t block cars from getting around us.
 Riding format is single file, i.e. NOT side by side except where absolutely safe.
 Most of us will be riding wide-bar bikes and this is not conducive to safe two-abreast riding.

 Use hand signals when turning corners and no running red lights.
 If riding on shared pathways, give notice to pedestrians.

 Riders under 16 yo should be accompanied by a responsible adult, except where they are known to me as capable from previous rides.
 It is not however my role or right to check the age of riders.

 All riders should carry sufficient water, plus any spares they might need.
 You will also need to bring a mobile phone in case of emergency.

 Rides will not be cancelled if there are light showers.
 Also, we will generally ride in winds up to about 35 kph.
 I use Willy Weather as my bible for ride forecasts.
 If there’s a storm front approaching in the next few hours, we cancel.

-If a ride has to cancelled, updates will be posted in the Rocky Mashup Rides group on Facebook.
+If a ride has to cancelled, updates will be posted on the Cycle CQ page on Facebook.

 Have a brilliant day and see you out on the streets and trails. 🙂